nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Hunting for UIA implementation issues

 As noted above, some controls ship with odd or bad UIA implementations, and universal apps are no exception (at least for app modules that ships with the add-on).
-Because of this, the following app modules include workarounds for various UIA problems:
+Because of this, the following app modules (and in case of two, taken care of by Windows 10 Objects global plugin itself) include workarounds for various UIA problems:

 * Calendar (hxcalendarappimm.py) and Mail (hxoutlook.py): some edit fields, such as appointment title and others are shown as read-only when they are not, and removing this state from states set for these controls resolved this problem.
 * Cortana: some search suggestions expose same text for name and description, which results in repeats for suggestion result text.
 This was corrected by comparing name and description and nullifying the description (obj.description = None).
 Also, when opening Sets version of Cortana search box (Redstone 5), wrong controller for event is fired, which prevents NvDA from announcing suggestions, and this has been corrected.
 * Maps: despite no changes to the app, live region changed event is fired by map title control, so NvDA includes a way to suppress repetitions.
-* Microsoft Edge (microsoftedge.py and microsoftedgecp.py): for some alerts, the name of the control that fires live region changed event has the name of "alert", with the actual text as the last child or text is scattered across child elements, thus NVDA will look for actual alert text when announcing alerts.
+* Microsoft Edge (microsoftedge.py and microsoftedgecp.py): for some alerts, the name of the control that fires live region changed and system alert events have the name of "alert", with the actual text as the last child or text is scattered across child elements, thus NVDA will look for actual alert text when announcing alerts.
 * Settings and Store: for some controls (such as wehn downloading content from Store), a specific status control fires live region changed event.
 Unfortunately, the text for them are generic (for example, "downloading some percent" as opposed to announcing the product one is downloading), thus NVDA will locate information such as product names when this happens to make this easier to follow.
 Also, in Settings app, some controls in older versions of this app have no label, thus NVDA is told to look for labels to traversing sibling (next/previous) objects.
 * Shell Experience Host (shellexperiencehost.py): for some submenus, NVDA does not know that it is a submenu, thus worked around by teaching NVDA to recognize the proper role and state for these.
+This procedure was limited to this app in 2018, but was expanded to cover submenus in Edge app menu in August 2018.
 * Skype: a typical Skype message includes author name, message channel, the message content, sent date and so on.
 This is due to list view item implementations where it gathers names of children.
 Unfortunately, the reverse isn't true: although some items do expose the needed message author and content, some only exposes content when looking at child objects.
 Thus a regular expression is provided to remove extraneous information until a suitable workaround is found.

 ### A tale on app module and executable names